Is Jesus God?

 Jesus Christ is often regarded as the most influential person who ever lived.
 But was he God?
 And did the early followers of Christ really believe that he was God, visiting this earth in human form?
 This question is being freshly debated today, although the debate goes back for centuries.

-To find what early Christians believed, we must look to the New Testament documents.
+To find what early Christians believed, we must look first to the New Testament documents which they wrote.
 Looking at these New Testament documents, we see that there are various words and titles that are used to describe Jesus.
 A selection of several of these statements concerning Jesus Christ is given below, along with the estimated date the document was written.
 The dating of these documents is based on the estimates of reliable scholars in the field of ancient biblical texts.
 1

 Key Statements Regarding Christ, from the New Testament:

 Paul's Letter to the Colossians (around 60 AD)

 Colossians 2:8-10 "See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
 9 For in Him all the fullness of Deity dwells in bodily form, 10 and in Him you have been made complete, and He is the head over all rule and authority.
 (NASB)

 Paul's Letter to the Philippians (around 54 AD)

 Philippians 3:20 "But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ, 21 who will transform our lowly body to be like his glorious body, by the power that enables him even to subject all things to himself."

 The Letter to the Hebrews (68-70 AD)